New concerns arise for businesses crafting reopening plans after Epic changes course

 While Juedes said he is not concerned about the safety of their current operations, he does worry about their long-term plan.

 “Especially in the winter, when patios and outdoor pickups kind of close.
-What happens then?” he said.
+What happens then?” he asked.

 President of the Greater Madison Chamber of Commerce, Zach Brandon, said they have been working with businesses like Casetta from the very beginning to offer guidance.
 However, even with the county’s reopening plan in motion, new concerns have come up.